Numerical simulation of BSDEs with drivers of quadratic growth: Some useful estimates of

-\end{thm} \paragraph{Proof. } In a first time, we will suppose that (HX1) holds and that $f$, $g$ are differentiable with respect to $x$, $y$ and $z$.
+\end{theorem} \begin{pf} In a first time, we will suppose that (HX1) holds and that $f$, $g$ are differentiable with respect to $x$, $y$ and $z$.
 Then $(Y,Z)$ is differentiable with respect to $x$ and $(\nabla Y,\nabla Z)$ is the solution of the BSDE

 Thanks to usual transformations we obtain